samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

 - Humans - Fellowship, a *hobby*, and a *profession*
 - Dwarves - Searching, appraising, mining, and masonry
 - Elves - Listening, seeing, and the arts
-- Halflings - Sneaking, hiding, and cooking
+- Halflings - Sneaking, blending in, and cooking

 ## Gods